EquilibriaCC/Vault-Protocol/README.md

-Triton and Sao: Stable value via consensus mint and burn Lead Developer:
+## Triton and Sao: Stable value via consensus mint and burn

+Lead Developer:
 Harrison Hesslink
 harrison@xtri.network

 https://xtri.network/

-Abstract.
+**Abstract**.
 A single-chain, dual-coin, peer-to-peer version of electronic cash that gives users the ability to burn and destroy a primary coin with volatile value in order to mint and create an equivalent US dollar value of a secondary coin could result in a stable US dollar pegged secondary coin if these mint and burn mechanisms also ran in the reverse allowing stablecoin